Ark resource full access

 • Capabilities: Scrape LinkedIn/Web for prospects matching your ICP.
 Enrich data to find verified emails.
 Draft hyper-personalised outreach (referencing their recent news).
 Handle initial replies and book meetings.

-• Use Case: A SaaS startup where the agent researches 500 prospects a week, sends personalised looms/emails, and only wakes the Sales Director when a demo is booked.
+• Use Case: A SaaS startup where the agent researches a defined prospect list, drafts personalised outreach emails and short video messages, and only wakes the Sales Director when a demo is booked.

 • The Difference: It doesn't spam.
 It researches.
 It knows when to back off, and it never forgets to follow up.